Upcoming Workshop: Cherishing in Romance — 17 January, 2026, Lausanne • Early Bird ends 15 Dec Learn more

 Meeting hindrances in intimacy with vulnerability and authenticity

-You are looking for something that is going to get your love unstuck, your intimacy flowing again; something to end the distrust or to break the silences.
-You are looking for someone to help you shift or repair this most precious relationship of yours.
-Sooner rather than later.
+You’re looking for something to get your love unstuck, your intimacy flowing again; something to end the distrust or break the silences.

-Not with fireworks or formulas—just a steady kind of counselling, rooted in presence and authenticity.
+Not with fireworks or formulas, but with a steady kind of relationship therapy, rooted in presence and authenticity.

 Abstract painting of a couple in warm tones of red, orange and black, depicting a man and woman close together in an intimate, romantic pose conveying love and honesty.